alvinary/tale/issues/log.md

 * Check equality of a.f with assign
 * Check orders with levels : A -> index and r(a, b), a.index > b.index => False
 * DAGS
 * Arithmetic (parse the arithmetic file with the new parser)
+* Natural deduction
+* PDL planning
+* PDL planning with resources

+* Fix the parser (maybe rewrite it more sensibly, reducing nesting, which is error prone)